stormpath/stormpath.github.io/source/dotnet/aspnet/latest/_sources/request_objects.txt

 .. only:: aspnetcore

   .. tip::
-    If your controller or action will *always* be authenticated (see the :ref:`authentication` section), you can drop the wrapper and inject ``IAccount`` directly.
+    If your route or action will *always* be authenticated (see the :ref:`authentication` section), you can drop the wrapper and inject ``IAccount`` directly.
 Don't do this on routes that can be accessed anonymously!

   You can also use the ``@inject`` directive to do the same injection directly in your views: